Hereditary neuropathy with pressure palsies (HNPP) is an inherited condition that causes numbness, tingling and muscle weakness in the limbs.

 - wear ankle or wrist supports, and protective elbow and knee pads, to prevent the nerves getting worse

 - add a foam mattress topper to your bed to lessen pressure on your affected nerves

-    If you're suffering from nerve pain, there are medications you can take.
+If you're suffering from nerve pain, there are medicines you can take.

 Causes of HNPP

-    HNPP is just one of many inherited conditions that damage the peripheral nerves, such as Charcot-Marie-Tooth disease.
+HNPP is 1 of many inherited conditions that damage the peripheral nerves, such as Charcot-Marie-Tooth disease.

 It's caused by mutations in the PMP22 gene, which affect the development of myelin, a substance that protects nerve cells.